SAP/spartacus-docs/_pages/install/integrations/opf-integration/opf-child-pages/6-tokenisation.md

 ## Enabling Tokenisation in Spartacus

 Tokenisation functionality is added to your storefront app when you install the open payment framework library, as described in [Enabling Open Payment Framework in Spartacus](link-to-section-in-1-open-payment-framework-in-spartacus.md).
+Note that Tokenisation is not enabled by default and must be explicitly selected during the schematics installation.

 After installation, tokenisation is available through OPF modules and configuration.